Viktor Tikhonov (ice hockey, born 1988): International play

 He won a bronze medal in the 2008 IIHF World Junior Championships with the Russian squad, in a game versus Team USA.
 He finished the tournament with five goals and two assists in seven games, and was named the Best Forward.

 In July 2013 he was named to the preliminary 35-man roster for the Russian 2014 Olympic team.
 Russia placed 5th with Tikhonov making one assist.
 He later won a gold medal in the 2014 IIHF World Championship with Russia and led the tournament in scoring.

 Personal life

 Tikhonov was born in Riga, and grew up in Los Gatos, California and, in 1994, moved with his family to Lexington, Kentucky.
 He is named after his grandfather, Viktor Tikhonov, who was the head coach of CSKA and the Soviet national team throughout the 1970s and 1980s.
 His father, Vasili, was the assistant coach for the San Jose Sharks' American Hockey League (AHL) affiliate, the Kentucky Thoroughblades.
 Viktor was heavily involved in the Santa Clara Valley Blackhawks youth hockey program.

+Tikhonov now resides in Brentwood, Tennessee with his wife Genia and two children Lev and Sofia and is currently the Skills Coach for the Nashville Spartans.